 Lecture No 041201

-Subject title Lecture of Insured Med Lecture of Insured Medical Care Management Subject ID
+Subject title Lecture of Insured Medical Care Management Subject ID

-Instructors AI MASUMI
+Instructors 藍 真澄[AI MASUMI] 藍 真澄[AI MASUMI]

-Semester YearLong 2020 YearLong 2020 Level 1st - year Units 6
+Semester YearLong 2021 YearLong 2021 Level 1st year Units 6

 Course by the

 instructor with

 practical experiences

 The purpose of this course is to understand the concepts and the structure of social medical insurance and its problems.
 Also seeking the solutions or improvement measures for the problems especially for its operation and/or manegement.